avis-md/avis/README.md

 2. radeonrays
 3. oidn

 Please consult their READMEs for build instructions.
+It should go something like this:

+1. `mkdir build && cd build`
+2. `cmake <platform dependant> ..`
+3. `cmake --build . <platform dependant>`

+Note that if `--config Release` is specified for the main build, it should also be specified here.

 ### Windows